lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 Use `when` when you have a conditional expression with multiple branches.
 `when` can be used either as a statement or as an expression.

-Below is an example of using `when` as a statement.
-Again, place the conditional expression within parentheses and the actions to take within curly braces `{}`.
-Use `->` in each branch to separate each condition from each action.
+Below is an example of using `when` as a statement:
+* Place the conditional expression within parentheses and the actions to take within curly braces `{}`.
+* Use `->` in each branch to separate each condition from each action.

 ```kotlin
 fun main() {